Azure/apiforfhir-migration-tool/incremental-copy-docs/private-link-sample/ReadMe.md

         - Network Interface Name : This may be auto-generated or you may need to select from existing options, depending on your configuration.
         - Region : Select the appropriate region for your private endpoint.
 - **Step 5: Configure Resource**
-    - Once you've filled out the Basics, proceed to the Resource configuration.Here's what you'll need to provide :
+    - Once you've filled out the Basics, proceed to the Resource configuration.
+Here's what you'll need to provide :
         - Resource Type : This field specifies the type of resource you're connecting to with the private endpoint.
         - Resource : Here, you'll select the specific resource within the chosen resource type.
         - Target Sub-resource : This field helps you narrow down the specific aspect of the resource you're connecting to.